Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 One thing to always keep in mind is that you have to create a top-notch user experience.
 You are a designer and now you are designing your own website – and it has to be one of the best design portfolio websites you have ever seen.

-Everything about your UI UX designer portfolio has to say that you are an outstanding designer.
+Everything about your UX design portfolio has to say that you are an outstanding designer.
 With that in mind, portfolios like professional projects, and incorporate the following design tips:

-- Present the artifacts of your UX design process in a clean and simple way.
+- Present your User Experience process in a clean and simple way.
 This includes sketches, wireframes, user journey maps, prototypes, and more.

 - Avoid using complicated animations or unconventional page layouts because they can distract visitors from your work.